University and Student Conduct Board Hearings

 - The Chair is responsible for the orderly and proper functioning of all hearings and for ensuring that both parties receive the opportunity to present relevant facts.

 - Hearings are to be private and not open to members of the University community or to the public.
-The hearing panel’s decisions and reasons may be made public if in the sole judgment of the University, and as allowed by law, it is deemed necessary to do so.
-Hearing panel members are duty-bound to maintain confidentiality.
-The University anticipates that hearings shall be conducted within sixty (60) days of when the incident was documented.
+Conduct Board members are duty-bound to maintain confidentiality.
+The University anticipates that hearings may be conducted within sixty (60) days of when the incident was documented.
 Unique circumstances of individual matters may require extension of time frames set forth herein within the discretion of the University.

 - No audio or video recordings of the hearings may be made.

-- The University reserves the right to have an attorney present in an advisory capacity.
+- The University reserves the right to have an attorney as a part of the Conduct Board hearing process.

-- If the accused student does not appear for the hearing at its scheduled time, the hearing will proceed at the discretion of the Chair.
+- If the complainant or the respondent does not appear for the hearing at its scheduled time, the hearing shall proceed at the discretion of the Chair.

-- Strict conformity to the legal rules of evidence will not be required at hearings.
-A finding of culpability in all matters shall be based on a preponderance of the evidence.
+- Strict conformity to the legal rules of evidence shall not be required at hearings.
+A finding of responsibility in all matters shall be based on a preponderance of the evidence.

-The Chair shall explain the function of the hearing, verify that the accused student and the complainant are aware of the rights of a student before the hearing panel and inform the accused student and the complainant that she or he and all witnesses will be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.
+The Chair shall explain the function of the hearing, verify that the respondent and the complainant are aware of the rights of a student before the hearing panel, and inform the respondent and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.

-The Chair shall ask whether there will be any witnesses testifying on behalf of the accused student and the complainant, advise the accused student and the complainant of the right to be present at all stages of the hearing process except deliberation, read the charges, and inform the accused student and the complainant that the hearing is being tape-recorded (in the case of a University Conduct Board).
+The Chair shall ask whether there will be any witnesses testifying on behalf of the respondent and the complainant, advise the respondent and the complainant of the right to be present at all stages of the hearing process except deliberation, and read the charges.

-The Chair shall offer the accused student the opportunity to testify or remain silent.
-If the accused student elects to testify, he/she is obligated to answer relevant questions by any member of the Hearing Panel.
-If the accused student refuses to answer any question that question and/or answer may not later be presented as grounds for any appeal.
+The Chair shall offer both the respondent and the complainant the opportunity to testify or remain silent.
+If either party elects to testify, he/she is obligated to answer relevant questions by any member of the Conduct Board.
+If the respondent or the complainant refuses to answer any question that question and/or answer may not later be presented as grounds for any appeal.

-The accused student and the complainant may call witnesses on his or her behalf even if he or she does not testify.
+The respondent and the complainant may call witnesses on his or her behalf even if he or she does not testify.

-The accused student and the complainant have the right to question all witnesses who testify at the hearing.
-Questions shall be submitted to the Hearing Panel who will direct them to the witness.
-Hearing Panel members may question witnesses called by the accused student and the complainant.
-Any party to the hearing may submit questions to the Hearing Panel to be asked of the witness.
+The respondent and the complainant have the right to question all witnesses who testify at the hearing.
+Questions shall be submitted to a Conduct Board member, who will direct them to the witness at the Chair’s discretion.
+Conduct Board members may question witnesses called by the respondent and the complainant.
+Any party to the hearing may submit questions to the Conduct Board to be asked of the witness.

-Upon conclusion of all testimony the Hearing Panel will meet in private to deliberate the matter.
-No deliberation shall be tape-recorded.
-The determination of responsibility for violations is decided by a majority vote of the Hearing Panel.
-The Hearing Panel shall relate its findings to the Dean of Students for imposition of appropriate sanctions.
+Upon conclusion of all testimony the Conduct Board shall meet in private to deliberate the matter.
+The determination of responsibility for violations is decided by a majority vote of the Conduct Board.

 All written records of proceedings are confidential and are property of the University.
-A copy of material associated with the hearing will be retained by the Division of Student Affairs for seven (7) years after a student leaves the University at which time all records will be destroyed except records that support a suspension or expulsion.
+A copy of material associated with the hearing may be retained by the Division of Student Affairs for seven (7) years after a student leaves the University at which time all records may be destroyed except records that support a suspension or expulsion.

-The University will not audio or video record the student conduct proceedings or deliberations, nor is any other individual permitted to record the proceedings.
+The University shall not audio or video record the student conduct proceedings or deliberations, nor is any other individual permitted to record the proceedings.